Navigation

 • Radionuclide test.
 In this test, your doctor will inject a harmless, radioactive substance into your body and then take pictures of your heart.
 The radioactive substance shows up as it travels through your heart so your doctor can see your blood flowing and how well your heart’s working.

-Ask your doctor to talk through the options with you and discuss which alternative is best for you.
+Ask your doctor to talk through the options with you and discuss which test is best for you.

-An echocardiogram helps your doctor to check the structure of your heart.
+A doctor would order an echocardiogram to check the structure of your heart.
 They’ll check your heart valves, heart chambers and large blood vessels to see if they’re still working well.
 The test can help your doctor to diagnose heart problems, such as any muscle injury after a heart attack or an infection in your heart.

-For more information, see our section on uses of echocardiogram above.
+For more information, see our section on uses of an echocardiogram.

-For more information, see our section on uses of echocardiogram above.
+For more information, see our section on uses of an echocardiogram section.

-You don’t usually need to do anything before an echocardiogram.
-But if you’re having a stress echocardiogram (using exercise or medicines), you should stop taking beta-blockers or calcium-channel blockers for two days before your test.
-And if you’re having a stress echocardiogram where your doctor gives you medicines to make your heart work harder, don’t eat for two hours before your test.
+There isn’t usually anything you shouldn’t do before a transthoracic echocardiogram.
+But if you’re having a stress echocardiogram (using exercise or medicines), stop taking beta-blockers or calcium-channel blockers for two days before your test.
+And if you’re having a stress echocardiogram induced by medicines, don’t eat for two hours before your test.
+If you’re having a transoesophageal echocardiogram, stop eating and drinking 6 hours before your procedure.

-For more information, see our section on preparing for an echocardiogram above.
+For more information, see our section on preparing for an echocardiogram.

 More on this topic